Coal Procurement in Taipower

 IV.
 Procedures for Coal Procurement

+As Taipower is a state-owned company, thermal coal procurement is governed by the Act.
 The procurement procedures for term tenders and spot tenders are stated as follows respectively:

 A. Procedures for term tenders

-The qualification of suppliers
+i.
+The bid qualification of suppliers

 All suppliers listed on pre-qualified suppliers list.